Converting Blogger to WordPress

 Aldebaran Web Design, Seattle

-Jill Olkoski has a BS in Engineering, a BS in Computer Science and a MA in Clinical Psychology.
-She delights in using her advanced technical, psychological and interpersonal skills to help small business owners develop cost-effective and successful websites.
+Jill Olkoski has a BS in Engineering, a BS in Computer Science and an MA in Clinical Psychology.
+She delights in using her advanced technical and psychological skills to help small business owners develop cost-effective and successful websites.